 Copper, like lead, is removed with specialized treatment techniques that water utilities use to control the corrosiveness of their water.
 According to the federal Lead and Copper Rule, 1.3 ppm is the trigger for action.
 Whenever this action level is exceeded in more than a tenth of samples collected in the water distribution system, utilities must take additional steps to decrease leaching.
 These steps may include adding a corrosion inhibitor, such as phosphate, or adjusting the water chemistry.

 Copper testing at customers’ homes is required for systems serving 50,000 residents or more if tap water samples above action levels indicate additional corrosion control measures are needed.
-However, the federal action level does not protect people with Wilson’s disease or infants from copper toxicity.
+However, the federal action level does not protect infants or people with Wilson’s disease from copper toxicity.
 California’s public health goal of 0.3 ppm is a guideline aimed to protect infants from diarrhea and vomiting.

 What are the health effects of excess copper?